words/afinn-165/readme.md

 *   [`afinn-111`](https://github.com/words/afinn-111)
     — AFINN list from 2011 with 2477 entries
 *   [`emoji-emotion`](https://github.com/words/emoji-emotion)
-    — Like AFINN but for emoji
+    — like AFINN but for emoji
 *   [`polarity`](https://github.com/words/polarity)
-    — Detect the polarity of text, based on `afinn-169` and `emoji-emotion`
+    — detect the polarity of text, based on `afinn-169` and `emoji-emotion`

+## Contributing

+Yes please!
+See [How to Contribute to Open Source][contribute].

+## Security

+This package is safe.

 ## License